Hungry for Music

 Join us from 12-4pm on Saturday, June 2 for a concert featuring students who have recieved instruments as part of Hungry for Music, an instrument drive that collects and repairs instruments, then redistributes them into the community.

-The Hungry for Music bus, Big Bertha, will be parked in front of the Rock and Roll Hall of Fame to collect used instruments, which will be repaired and distributed to Cleveland organizations that serve students, including the Boys and Girls Clubs of Cleveland, the Intergenerational School, the Salvation Army, the Cleveland Metropolitan School District, and others.
+The Hungry for Music bus, Big Bertha, will be parked in front of the Rock and Roll Hall of Fame to collect used instruments, which will be repaired and distributed to Cleveland organizations that serve students, including The Music Settlement, the Intergenerational School, the Salvation Army, the Cleveland Metropolitan School District, and others.

 Find out more about Hungry for Music here.